GoogleCloudPlatform/compute-image-packages/google_compute_engine_oslogin/README.md

 The OS Login package has the following components:

-*   **Authorized Keys Command** to fetch SSH Keys from the user's OS Login Profile and make them available to sshd.
+*   **Authorized Keys Command** to fetch SSH keys from the user's OS Login profile and make them available to sshd.
-*   **NSS Module** provides support for making user & group information available to the system from the OS Login Profile, using NSS (Name Service Switch) functionality.
+*   **NSS Module** provides support for making OS Login user and group information available to the system, using NSS (Name Service Switch) functionality.
-*   **PAM Module** provides authorization and authentication support allowing the system to use data stored in Google IAM permissions to control both the ability to log into an instance and to perform operations as root (sudo).
+*   **PAM Module** provides authorization and authentication support allowing the system to use data stored in Google Cloud IAM permissions to control both, the ability to log into an instance, and to perform operations as root (sudo).
 *   **Utils** provides common code to support the components listed above.

 In addition to the main components, there are also utilities for packaging and